sfabel/QtChildID/README.md

 identification data.
 Most Child ID kits are tedious to set up.
 This software is intended to speed processing up.

-While in its current form, QtChildID was created for use of the Grand Lodge of Free and Accepted Masons of Hawaii, please do not hesitate to use it for good purposes, no matter which organization you're working with.
-Saving kids is all that counts.

 ## Installation

 ### Requirements